You’ve tried therapy. Seen multiple specialists. Now what?

 Maybe this sounds like you…

-😭 You think, “some days are fine!” to convince yourself to avoid asking for help
+🔔 You think, “some days are fine!” to convince yourself you shouldn’t ask for help

 After working with me you’ll: